As D.J. Reed continues to shine for Seahawks, 49ers say ‘it made us sick’ to lose him

 According to PFF, Reed has allowed just eight completions on 19 targets over the past four games for just 56 yards, and only 14 after the catch.

-As he has several times over the last few weeks, Seahawks coach Pete Carroll on Wednesday credited general manager John Schneider with seeing that Reed might be able to help at some point this season, and that he might also be able to play anywhere in the secondary, making him especially valuable.
+As he has several times, Carroll on Wednesday credited general manager John Schneider with seeing that Reed might be able to help this season.

-“I don’t think this was luck,’’ Carroll said in response to a question that asked if Seattle had “gotten lucky’’ with the pickup of Reed.
+“I don’t think this was luck,” Carroll said in response to a question that asked if Seattle had “gotten lucky” with Reed.
 “I think John knew.
 John had it.
-John and his guys that do the evaluations, they knew he was a good enough football player to play nickel, safety, or corner.
+John and his guys that do the evaluations, they knew he was a good enough football player to play nickel, safety or corner.
 That’s what came right in from the first day we were talking about him.
 I think the quickness of his transition is what we’re really surprised by, how easy it was for him to learn and to jump in.
-But our guys thought he was going to be a big factor for us.’’
+But our guys thought he was going to be a big factor for us.”

-Reed could now also be a big factor in how Seattle assesses its cornerback position going forward.
+Reed could now be a big factor in how Seattle assesses its cornerback position after the season.

-Griffin and Dunbar can each be free agents at the end of the year, with Dunbar’s season already over after he had surgery this week to repair a knee that gave him trouble all year.
+Griffin and Dunbar can each be free agents, with Dunbar’s season already over after he had knee surgery this week.

-But Reed remains under contract through the 2021 season, due to make $920,000 next year on the final season of his four-year rookie deal.
+Reed remains under contract through the 2021 season, due to make $920,000 next year on the final season of his four-year rookie deal.

 Amadi has played well as the nickel and has two years left on his contract, and Flowers also has one year left on his.

-If the team sees Reed as a viable long-term starter at one of the outside corner spots, Seattle could focus on trying to re-sign only one of Griffin or Dunbar instead of both, with each surely looking for significant long-term deals (though Dunbar’s health will obviously be a factor).
+If the team sees Reed as a viable long-term starter at one outside corner spot, Seattle could focus on trying to re-sign only one of Griffin or Dunbar instead of both.
+Both likely will seek significant long-term deals (though Dunbar’s health will obviously be a factor).

-Carroll on Wednesday indicated he thinks Reed could be a full-time starter at one of the outside corner spots, despite not having the typical Seattle cornerback build.
+Carroll on Wednesday indicated he thinks Reed could be a full-time starter at one outside corner spot, despite not having the typical Seattle cornerback build.

-“D.J. has a chance to be an excellent football player over the long haul because he has that special element and it makes up for so many other things,’’ Carroll said.
-“One of the things I have to do well is be able to adapt to the different makeups of the players and what they bring us and not be shortsighted and closed minded.
+“D.J. has a chance to be an excellent football player over the long haul, because he has that special element and it makes up for so many other things,” Carroll said.
+“One of the things I have to do well is be able to adapt to the different makeups of the players and what they bring us and not be shortsighted and closed-minded.
 Guys can only come in one size and shape and all that.
-So this is a good opportunity and illustration of that.’’
+So this is a good opportunity and illustration of that.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.